donfiore - Fotolia

 The ICO has focused in particular on helping small to medium-sized enterprises by providing checklists, educational seminars and online tools.

-However, Denning said UK businesses are starting to see the value in getting strong protection for their consumers and understanding that it is a necessary part of good business practice.
+However, Denham said UK businesses are starting to see the value in getting strong protection for their consumers and understanding that it is a necessary part of good business practice.

 “It is a competitive advantage if you are doing the right thing with customers’ data, and playing fast and loose with customers’ sensitive personal data is not going to cut it,” she said.